 What is the Contribution Margin Income Statement?

-It is a special format of the income statement that segregates the variable and fixed expenses involved in running a business.
+It is a special income statement format that segregates the variable and fixed expenses involved in running a business.
 It shows the revenue generated after deducting all variable and fixed expenses separately.
 In simple words, this format expresses the revenue generated after paying all the variable costs.

 - The Contribution Margin Income Statement format has fixed expenses as a part of overhead costs instead of production costs.
-To explain it in a better way, fixed expenses incur even if the sales volumes go up or down.
+To explain it better, fixed expenses occur even if the sales volumes go up or down.
 Hence they are independent of what the sales are.
 However, the variable expenses tend to shoot as the production increases.

-- All we need to do is deduct the variable expenses from revenue, which would give contribution margin as a result.
-From the contribution margin, when we deduct all fixed expenses, it concludes to Net Profit or Net Loss.
+- All we need to do is deduct the variable expenses from revenue, which would give a contribution margin as a result.
+When we deduct all fixed expenses from the contribution margin, it concludes in Net Profit or Net Loss.

 - It cannot be used for Generally Accepted Accounting Principles (GAAP) statements and is used by managers internally.
-This format is handy in decision making.
-It helps in understanding the cost behavior by separating the fixed and variable expenses.
+This format is handy in decision-making.
+It helps understand the cost behavior by separating the fixed and variable expenses.

 Contribution Margin Income Statement Format:

 Unlike a traditional income statement, the expenses are bifurcated based on how the cost behaves.
 Variable cost includes direct material, direct labor, variable overheads, and fixed overheads.
-It does not matter if your expenses are production expenses or selling and administrative expenses.
+It does not matter if your expenses are production or selling and administrative expenses.
 If they are variable, they must be included in variable costs.
-The same thing goes with fixed expenses; if they are fixed, they must be included in fixed costs.
+The same thing goes with fixed expenses; they must be included in fixed costs if they are fixed.

-The contribution margin and the variable cost can be expressed in percentage of the Revenue.
+The contribution margin and the variable cost can be expressed in the revenue percentage.
 These are called the contribution margin ratio and variable cost ratio, respectively.

 Examples of Contribution Margin Income Statement